Healthy Food for Longevity: A Food Philosophy

 I set up my daily and weekly meal planning with a protein goal in mind to support muscle maintenance, hormone production, and satiety.
 I’ve found that prioritizing protein—at breakfast, lunch, and dinner—keeps my energy up and cravings down.

-But I don’t chase protein through powders and bars.
-My go-to sources of protein are real foods: eggs, legumes, nuts, fish, shellfish, organic poultry, organic dairy, organic tofu, and occasionally red meat.
+But I don’t chase protein through powders and pre-packaged bars.
+My go-to sources of protein are real foods: eggs, legumes, nuts, seeds, fish, shellfish, organic poultry, organic dairy, organic tofu or tempeh, and occasionally red meat.

 4. Vegetable Forward: Build the Plate Around Vegetables

-When I build meals, I start with a protein, then select the vegetables, and layer everything else around them.
+When I build meals, I considers what vegetables are in season or on hand, select a complementary protein, then layer everything else around them.
 This approach naturally balances blood sugar and makes it easier to eat nutrient-dense meals without overthinking it.

 5. Lower Grain Eating: Not Grain-Free, Just Grain-Aware